Battery Manufacturing & Recycling Ducting Solutions

 How Industrial Ducting Systems Delivers Solutions

-Industrial Ducting Systems understands the unique challenges of battery manufacturing and recycling, from ultra-clean production environments to complex chemical emission control requirements.
-Our comprehensive approach addresses both production quality and environmental compliance.
+Industrial Ducting Systems understands the unique challenges of battery manufacturing and recycling, from ultra-clean production environments to complex chemical emission control in end-of-life processing.
+Our comprehensive approach addresses production quality, worker safety, and environmental compliance across both sides of the battery lifecycle.

-Our 2D CAD design services provide detailed system layouts that integrate with your facility's complex processing equipment and clean room requirements.
-We understand the importance of maintaining contamination control while providing effective emission capture.
+Our Revit and 3D BIM design services provide detailed system layouts that integrate with your facility's complex processing equipment, clean room requirements, and MEP coordination.
+We understand the importance of maintaining contamination control while providing effective emission capture at every stage of production and recovery.

-Our expertise in chemical-resistant construction ensures that systems can handle the corrosive environments common in battery manufacturing.
-We provide specialized components including vapor barriers, dewpoint control systems, and emergency ventilation equipment.
+Our expertise in chemical-resistant construction ensures that systems can handle the corrosive environments common in both battery manufacturing and recycling.
+We provide specialized components including vapor barriers, dewpoint control systems, solvent recovery infrastructure, and emergency ventilation equipment designed for rapid thermal event response.